-The net rental income will be determined by deducting the expenses from the gross income.
+The net rental income will be determined by deducting rental expenses from the gross rental income.

-The gross rental income is determined by aggregating any payment made by the tenant to the owner of the property Rental income related expenses:
+The gross rental income is determined by aggregating any payment made by the tenant to the owner of the property.

-Rental medine related expenses.
+Rental income related expenses:

 - Debit interest on a mortgage loan;

 - Insurance (fire, civil liability, etc.);

 - Property tax;

 - Repair and maintenance costs, etc;

-- Depreciation of construction (amortization rate from 2% to 6% depending on the year of construction of the building) and further investments except land (lump sum calculation of 20% of the acquisition price, if price of land at acquisition is unknown).
+- Depreciation of construction (amortisation rate from 2% to 6% depending on the year of construction of the building) and further investments except land (lump sum calculation of 20% of the acquisition price, if price of land at acquisition is unknown).

-Alternatively, if the taxpayer does not have any actual expenses, he may apply for the lump-sum deduction.
+Alternatively, if the taxpayer does not have any actual expenses, he may apply the lumpsum deduction.

-No deductions apply on a secondary residence located in Luxembourg or abroad.
+No deductions apply to a secondary residence located in Luxembourg or abroad.